 - Select the Perform one Format.Then click on next.

 7. Wait until the end of the procedure, then make sure that your hard disk is formatted correctly in NTFS.

 8. Your hard drive is now ready to use.
 Remove the hard drive from the docking station and insert it into your Zappiti One 4K HDR or Zappiti Duo 4K HDR or connect it to your Zappiti Mini 4K HDR using the supplied SATA cable.
 If it is an external hard drive, connect it to your Zappiti player.

 Warning!
 In some cases, hard disks formatted in multiple partitions may not be recognized in the Zappiti 4K HDR player.
-If so, please reformat your hard drive into a single primary (not logical) partition using the free EASEUS Partition Master software.
+If so, please reformat your hard drive into a single primary (not logical) partition.
+Multiple partitions are not supported in SATA inside the Zappiti.

 How to Format a Drive or Partition with the HFS+ File System (MAC procedure)